ruizehung/Zero-Knowledge-Sudoku-Wordle-Trivia/README.md

 - When minting sudoku NFT, in case you run in to errors like "Nonce too high.
 Expected nonce to be 0 but got 2.
 Note that transactions can't be queued when automining," check this out: https://medium.com/@thelasthash/solved-nonce-too-high-error-with-metamask-and-hardhat-adc66f092cd

 ### Credits
-- Sudoku Noir code is copied from https://github.com/guipublic/crypdoku
+- Sudoku Noir code is modified from https://github.com/guipublic/crypdoku
-- Wordle frontend is copied from https://github.com/iamshaunjp/React-Wordle/tree/lesson-15
+- Wordle frontend code is modified from https://github.com/iamshaunjp/React-Wordle/tree/lesson-15